-The Geoff Egan Prize is awarded annually to an individual in recognition of extraordinary potential in the field of finds research (post-Roman to modern periods) and celebrates the inspirational contribution Geoff made to the study of finds.
-The award is made on the basis of a piece of original artefact research submitted for consideration.
-Previous winners of the prize include research of important late medieval artefacts found in Durham; a study of the branding on clay tobacco pipes in York, and Aubrey Steingraber’s work ‘Region of Divisions, Region of Connections – Border Theory and the Archaeology of the Anglo-Scottish Border 1066-1400’.
+The Geoff Egan Prize is awarded annually to an individual or individuals in recognition of extraordinary potential in the field of finds research (post-Roman to modern periods), and celebrates the inspirational contribution Geoff made to the study of finds.

-Submissions should be made to Christine McDonnell, Chair of the Finds Research Group, York Archaeological Trust, 47 Aldwark, York Y01 7BX - email: email@example.com.
+Submissions should be made to Christine McDonnell, Chair of the Finds Research Group, York Archaeology, 47 Aldwark, York Y01 7BX - or, via

-The successful applicant will receive a small cash prize (£50.00), one year’s free membership of the FRG, and a copy of the Datasheet volumes.
-They may also be invited to submit an article for publication as a Finds Research Group Datasheet or to have a summary of the work produced in the Group’s newsletter.
+The successful applicant will receive one year’s membership of the FRG (including eligibility to apply for our new study fund), and a copy of the Datasheet volumes.
+They may also be invited to submit an article for publication as a Finds Research Group Datasheet, or to have a summary of the work produced in the Group’s newsletter.

-The history of the Geoff Egan Prize – the first two years
+- A History of the Geoff Egan Prize

-For the first year of the prize, the FRG committee decided to award prizes to two entrants.
+the prize (2012), the FRG committee decided to award prizes to two entrants:

 Jenny Basford won for "Identities and Affinities: branding on clay tobacco pipes from York", which formed part of her doctoral submission to the University of York.